Jump to content

 The Proximity tool connects objects based on their geometric proximity, in other words, how close they are to each other.
 You can connect objects within the same BIM model, however, the true power of the Proximity tool comes from connecting objects from different BIM models from different disciplines.

 The big idea is that once the connection has been created it can be used for example in the Calculate Properties for Connected Objects tool to derive and copy data from one object to another.
 This enables you to enrich the model data in a new way.
+We call this message passing.
 There are many interesting use cases for this functionality.
 See the Examples below.

 Note that the Proximity tool is currently in the beta phase.
 Please give it a try and send us feedback.
 We tried to take as many as possible use cases into account, but this is such a powerful concept, that I’m sure you will find new ways to use and configure the tool.
 Note that in the beta version, only the objects with 3D geometry are supported.
 Support for the 2D objects will come later.
 Also the configuration parameters might still change in the final version.
 There can still be limitations or bugs in the tool.
 If you find them, please let us know!